chancej715/full-adder-c/README.md

-# linux-directory-exhaustive-search
+# Linux Directory Exhaustive Search
-Exhaustively search a Linux directory for all possible bytes.
+In Linux, a filename can be up to 255 bytes.
+This program attempts to exhaustively search a directory for every possible unique byte combination.